For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Find out whether or not your uni's student newspaper has a food critic.
 If not, you can apply for the role.

-People can make long careers out of being food critics for national newspapers.
-While you won't necessarily have the same sway at a uni paper, restaurant owners recognise the profit to be made from getting their names in a uni paper read by thousands of students.
+People can make good careers out of being food critics for national newspapers.
+While you won't necessarily have the same sway at a uni paper, restaurant owners often recognise the profit to be made from getting their names in a uni paper read by thousands of students.

-Be sure to highlight the reach your newspaper/account has, but don't promise anything you can't deliver (especially if you need the approval of someone higher up).
-And if it does turn into a regular thing, you can even add it to your CV.
+Highlight the reach of your newspaper/account, but don't promise anything you can't deliver (especially if you need the approval of someone higher up).

 6. Look out for pre-theatre deals